kennyldc/crispy-computing-machine/dags/README.md

 In the execution of this task, from the endpoint deployment of the model, the function calls a “predict” which ends up giving a probability (from 0 to 1) that the price of the currency goes up at a determined period of time.

 All the information gets stored inside a GCS Bucket.

+The last task (Task4) executes a SQL script (with a view) using BigQueryOperator in which we verify the accuracy of our predictions compared with the real movements of the crypto price.
+The script is found in the SQL/predicciones path of this folder.

+In the table we can see number of the times that effectively the price goes up compared with the probability that our model has.
+The probability is incremental (by 0.1).
+Therefore, in the cases whith more probabibily from our model we expect seeing more times the price going up from our data.

 From the MLOps Dag, all tasks are dependent on the previous.

 # Dag and Instance schedule